 The faculty and students within our multidisciplinary department advance the study and practice of history and the social sciences through teaching, research, and outreach.
 Our research generates knowledge rooted in historical and social scientific approaches to the study of the human condition.

-Dr. Boggio earned a doctoral degree from Stanford University and completed his post-doc training at the University of Geneva.
-He is the Legal Studies coordinator and teaches courses that offered in the College of Arts and Sciences, Business, and Health Sciences as well in the First Year Curriculum.
-Dr.
+After completing my undergraduate degree in law in Milan (Italy), I earned a doctoral degree in law from Stanford University and completed my post-doc training in bioethics at the University of Geneva.
+I am the Legal Studies Coordinator and teach courses offered in the College of Arts and Sciences (including the First Year Curriculum), College of Business.

 Michael S. Bryant is a Professor of History and Legal Studies specializing in the impact of the Holocaust on the law, human rights, German criminal law, and international humanitarian law.
 Professor Bryant has worked in the United States and abroad in Holocaust research and education.
 He received a B.A. from The Ohio State University, a J.D.